2DegreesInvesting/indicatorBefore_public/README.md

-# tiltIndicatorBefore
+# tiltIndicatorBefore test repo

-Welcome to a lite version of Tilt IndicatorBefore!
+Welcome to a test repository of Tilt IndicatorBefore!
 This repository contains a Python codebase designed to analyze and process tilt data for environmental impact assessments.

 ### Key Components